 Peer supporters need to retain ABM membership to keep the status of Peer supporter and to be covered by our insurance.
 You can choose to attend our regional study days and annual conference to supplement your learning.

-∙ We anticipate that the 14 lecture sections and two breastfeeding observations will need approximately 35 hours of study.
+∙ We anticipate that the 11 course pathways and two breastfeeding observations will need approximately 35 hours of study.
 Plan to spend at least 3 hours per week on the course in order to stay on track for your deadline.
 This includes using the resources within the lessons and completion of the quizzes.

 ∙ Much of the course is self-marking and this should enable to you feel confident as you move through the course content.